arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 The [**OPC Unified Architecture (OPC UA)**](https://en.wikipedia.org/wiki/OPC_Unified_Architecture) is an industrial communication protocol widely used in automation and Industrial Internet of Things (IIoT) systems.

-It provides a platform-independent and secure method for exchanging information between devices and systems. **OPC UA** supports features like custom data modeling, authentication, encryption, and scalable architecture, making it a preferred choice for modern industrial applications.
+It provides a platform independent and secure method for exchanging information between devices and systems. **OPC UA** supports features like custom data modeling, authentication, encryption, and scalable architecture, making it a preferred choice for modern industrial applications.

 The [**open62541** library](https://github.com/open62541/open62541) is an open-source implementation of the **OPC UA** standard.
 It is lightweight, efficient and written in C, making it ideal for embedded systems like the Opta.
 The library provides a flexible framework to create **OPC UA** servers and clients, ensuring compatibility with the standard while maintaining high performance.